tBaxter/recruiter-autoresponse/README.md

 It does however mean that I don't have the time to hop on a call with everyone who reaches out.

 I would love to continue the conversation, but before I do, I'd like to level set around the level of seniority that you're looking for.
 A lot of the time, incoming messages represent a very poor fit, and I'm sure we both want to avoid that.
+In particular, I should note that at this time I am not considering any opportunities that are not director-level or above.

 Can you send along the company name, a job description and, total compensation details for the role you're reaching out in reference to?